MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: MixedNUTS -- Nonlinearly Mixed Classifier

 \subsection{Nonlinear Robust Base Classifier Transformation}

-We aim to build a nonlinearly mapped classifier $h^M (\cdot) \coloneqq M ( h (\cdot) )$, where $M \in \gM: \sR^c \mapsto \sR^c$ is a nonlinear transformation applied to the classifier $h (\cdot)$'s logits, and $\gM$ is the set of all possible transformations.
-The prediction probabilities from this transformed robust base model are then mixed with those from $\gts{0} (\cdot)$ to form the mixed classifier $f^M (\cdot)$ following \cref{eq:mixing}.
-For the optimal accuracy-robustness trade-off, we select an $M$ that maximizes the clean accuracy of $f^M (\cdot)$ while maintaining the desired robust accuracy.
-Formally, this goal is described as the optimization problem
+We aim to build a nonlinearly mapped classifier $\hM (\cdot) \coloneqq M ( \hrob (\cdot) )$, where $M \in \gM: \sR^c \mapsto \sR^c$ is a nonlinear transformation applied to the classifier $\hrob (\cdot)$'s logits, and $\gM$ is the set of all possible transformations.
+The prediction probabilities from this transformed robust base model are then mixed with those from $\gts{0} (\cdot)$ to form the mixed classifier $\fM (\cdot)$ following \cref{eq:mixing}.
+For the optimal accuracy-robustness trade-off, we select an $M$ that maximizes the clean accuracy of $\fM (\cdot)$ while maintaining the desired robust accuracy.
+Formally, this goal is described as the optimization problem where $\gD$ is the distribution of data-label pairs, $r_{\fM}$ is the desired robust accuracy of $\fM (\cdot)$, and $\delta_{\fM}^\star (x)$ is the minimum-margin perturbation of $\fM (\cdot)$ at $x$.
+Note that $\fM[i] (\cdot)$ implicitly depends on $M$ and $\alpha$.